schwarztrinker/trkbox/_docs/api.md

         - GET   /whoami - _Return username_

         - POST  /submit - _Save a new timestamp_
+        - POST  /delete/:uuid - _Delete a timestamp by UUID_
-        - POST  /delete/:id - _Delete a timestamp by ID_
+        - POST  /delete/:id - _Delete a timestamp by UUID_

         - GET   /list/all - _List all your Timestamps_
         - GET   /list/date/:date - _List all Timestamps for specific day_